sevenwiki/sevenmark/docs/grammar/styled.md

 <div v-pre>

-Styled elements allow you to apply custom styling to any content using CSS-style parameters.
+Styled elements allow you to apply custom styling parameters to any content.

 ## Basic Styled Element